 EPSRC Centre for Doctoral Training in Next Generation Synthesis & Reaction Technology

-On the 4th February 2019 the new EPSRC Centres for Doctoral Training were announced.
-Among these, the CDT in Next Generation Synthesis and Reaction Technology will be directed by Prof Mimi Hii (Director of ROAR) and will work in close contact with the ROAR facility.
+Starting in 2019, the CDT in Next Generation Synthesis and Reaction Technology is directed by Prof Mimi Hii (Director of ROAR) and will work in close contact with the ROAR facility.